alexjcm/school-managment-with-adf/README.md

 ## Installation

-First create a database called *school* using SQL Developer and run the sql script from the file `db_script.sql`.
+1.- First create a database called *school* using SQL Developer and then run the sql script from the file `db_script.sql`.

-Enter a record in the SCHOOL_INFORMATION table.
+2.- Enter a record in the SCHOOL_INFORMATION table.

-Then, clone this repository:
+3.- Then, clone this repository:

 ```
 git clone https://github.com/alexjcm/school-managment-with-adf.git
 ```

-To open the application from JDeveloper click on the **File** > **Open** menu and open the `*.jws` file of the newly cloned repository.
+4.- To open the application from JDeveloper click on the **File** > **Open** menu and open the `*.jws` file of the newly cloned repository.

+6.- From JDeveloper click on the menu **Window >> Database >> Databases**, then select the newly imported application and right click and select **New Connection** and create a connection called `SchoolConnection` to the *school* database.

 ## Deployment